-The International Consortium for Health and Wellness Coaching (ICHWC) is delighted to announce that the University of Minnesota's Center for Spirituality & Healing has qualified to become an Approved Transition Program per the ICHWC’s standards.
-As a result, health and wellness coaches who have met ICHWC’s requirements and completed the Center's Integrative Health and Wellbeing Coaching Program will qualify to sit for the national exam to be launched in 2017.
-The ICHWC is in a time of deep collaboration with health and wellness coach training programs that are working diligently towards creating a national standard which will help further professionalize and advance the field of health and wellness coaching.
+The National Board for Health & Wellness Coaching (NBHWC) is delighted to announce that the University of Minnesota's Center for Spirituality & Healing has qualified to become an Approved Program per the NBHWC’s standards.
+As a result, health and wellness coaches who have met NBHWC's requirements and completed the Center's Integrative Health and Wellbeing Coaching Program will qualify to sit for the national exam.
+The NBHWC is in a time of deep collaboration with health and wellness coach training programs that are working diligently towards creating a national standard which will help further professionalize and advance the field of health and wellness coaching.

 Degrees, Certificates and Courses

 A 38-credit degree program, all coursework is offered in a blended format—a combination of on-line curriculum with in-person intensives